 In addition to the glass wool acoustic properties, this system also provides reasonable thermal performance.
 50mm Sonobatt insulation provides a thermal resistance rating of approximately R = 1.5.

 Designers should be aware of this and if condensation is anticipated, adequate ventilation and/or vapour barriers should be provided to protect the acoustic panels.

 Stramit's cladding can be easily cut, where required, using a power saw with a steel cutting blade or a power nibbler and, for localised cutting, tin snips.
 Avoid the use of abrasive discs as these can cause burred edges and coating damage.
 Please dispose of any off-cuts carefully.

 Consideration should be given to handling and installation issues as part of site induction safety procedures.
 Specific consideration should be given to pack handling, avoidance of cuts, trips, slips and falls, long section handling, particularly in windy conditions, section cutting procedures and surface temperature on sunny days.

 Wear safety glasses with side shields when cutting or trimming product.
 Cut resistant or leather gloves should be worn when handling product.
 Foot protection should be warn when handling and transporting product.

 Stramit recommends installers follow the installation code for metal roofing and wall cladding as outlined in the Standard Australia Handbook – HB39.

-Should it be necessary to wash Stramit Acoustic Sheets, use the following procedure:
+Should it be necessary to wash Stramit Perforated or Acoustic Sheets, use the following procedure: